 Amizmiz is nestled at the base of the Atlas Mountains © saad315 / Shutterstock

 Occasionally you may crave a breather from the intensity of the city, and it only takes a short trip outside Marrakesh to reach another world, a Berber village in the foothills of Atlas Mountains.
 Amizmiz is a small settlement, only 55km south of the city.
 Time your visit for a Tuesday and you’ll get to experience the town’s traditional weekly market, when Berber villagers descend from miles around to sell their crafts, produce and spices.
 You can also take a walk out into the lush countryside, with snow-dusted mountains in the distance.

-True shopaholics leave the chaos of the Medina for the artists workshops in Sidi Ghanem © Chris Griffiths / Lonely Planet
+True shopaholics leave the chaos of the medina for the artists workshops in Sidi Ghanem © Chris Griffiths / Lonely Planet

 The shiny brassware and traditional Berber rugs of the souqs may be calling you, but where do seriously savvy shoppers in Marrakesh go to seek out contemporary design?
 The industrial area of Sidi Ghanem.
-It’s around 4km from the centre, and you can take a round-trip taxi trip here to check out the workshops, outlets and showrooms that specialise in the art of life, such as artisanal candles at Cote Bougie, the scents and creams of La Sens de Marrakech or the work-of-art ceramics of LRNCE Studio.
+It’s around 4km from the centre, and you can take a round-trip taxi trip here to check out the workshops, outlets and showrooms that specialise in the art of life, such as artisanal candles at Cote Bougie, the scents and creams of Les Sens de Marrakech or the work-of-art ceramics of LRNCE.